 Access your reports by clicking the Reports button in the upper-right corner of the process page.
 Reports are available by default to all Process Admins.
 You can also share individual reports with other members of the process.

 Use Search to find any report by name quickly.
 You can use the Sort button ( Sort) to rearrange your reports based on their created date, last modified time, and alphabetical order.

 Creating a new report

-To create a new report, click +Create new report.
+To create a new report, click + Create report.
 Choose the type of report, provide a name for the report, and click Create.

 Types of reports

-- Tabular reports display information in columns and rows.
+- Tabular: Displays information in columns and rows.

-- Charts display data graphically in one of ten chart types including area, bar, doughnut, line, pie, and bubble chart.
+- Charts: Displays data graphically in one of ten chart types including area, bar, doughnut, line, pie, and bubble chart.

 The All Items report